 Tracking Stocks Online

-While I suggest new investors always buy diverse funds like an S&P 500 index fund to start, if you are building a larger portfolio and want to try your skill picking individual stocks, it is important to keep track of your investments.
-Each investment tracking site is different, so be sure to pick one you like that has great features to stay ahead on the news in your portfolio.
+While I suggest new investors always buy diverse funds like an S&P 500 index fund to start, if you are building a larger portfolio and want to try your skill in picking individual stocks, it is important to keep track of your investments.
+Each investment tracking site is different, so be sure to pick the one you like that has great features to stay ahead on the news in your portfolio.

 Your Stock Account

-Your stock broker does more than help you buy and sell stocks.
+Your stockbroker does more than help you buy and sell stocks.
 Full-service brokers all offer online tracking, news, and research options.
 The features available to you depend on your broker.
-I use my brokerage account to check out buy and sell dates, unrealized gains and losses, and for basic research before buying a new stock, mutual fund, or ETF.
+I use my brokerage account to check out buy and sell dates, unrealized gains, and losses, and for basic research before buying a new stock, mutual fund, or ETF.